![]() |

 COURSE REQUIREMENTS AND POLICIES:

 Our work will proceed on a weekly cycle, with each week covering particular textbook lessons(s) and/or reviews.
-Each week runs from Monday through Friday, with a deadline of 6 a.m.
+Each week runs from Monday through Friday, with a firm deadline of 6 a.m.
 Eastern time Monday morning for posts or other assignments in the preceding week.
 It's fine to work ahead, but do NOT get behind!

 STUDENT EVALUATION

-The instructor will make every effort to give students feedback as we go through the course, and students are encouraged to help one another whenever possible.
+The instructor will make every effort to give students timely feedback as we go through the course, and students are encouraged to help one another whenever possible.
 Our primary goal is to learn as much New Testament Greek as possible, and to learn how to learn NT Greek; anyone who applies him or herself to that task should have no trouble passing the course.

 You need 700 points or more in order to earn credit in each of the two courses in the sequence.

-Points are assigned as follows:
+Points for Greek I are assigned as follows:

-250 Mid-term exam/assignment
+160 - Mid-term exam/assignment

 -----